Baksa kembang

 Baksa Kembang is one of the classical Banjar dances originating from South Kalimantan, Indonesia, which functions as a welcoming dance (Tari Selamat datang) for guests.
 This dance is usually played by female dancers with the condition that the number of dancers must be odd.

 Baksa Kembang was originally a dance that was only performed in the royal environment to welcome guests of honor or royal relatives.
-But along with developments, this dance became popular in the community when the Sultanate of Banjar began to open access for the public to watch this dance performance, so the Baksa kembang became popular in the community and became one of the regional cultures in South Kalimantan.
+However, along with developments, this dance became popular in the community when the Sultanate of Banjar began to open access for the public to watch this dance performance.
+Thus, the Baksa kembang became popular in the community and became one of the regional cultures in South Kalimantan.

 Performance

 Baksa Kembang dancers are equipped with a scarf (selendang) that is used to dance so that when dancing they look elegant and charming.
 One of the characteristics of the Baksa Kembang dance costume is the crown on its head called the gajah gemuling, which is a crown decorated with two small bogam flowers and woven young coconut leaves which are often called halilipan.

 The movements in this dance depict like beautiful teenage girls playing in a flower garden.
 They picked some flowers which were then arranged into Bougainvillea (Bogam) flowers and they carried them while dancing gracefully and beautifully.
 In the show, the dancers carry a pair of bogam flowers in their hands, namely a series of roses, jasmine, Magnolia × alba (kantil) and Cananga odorata (ylang flowers).
 This bogan flower will be presented to guests who come after the dance is finished.